The Apprentice (American TV series) season 11

-The Celebrity Apprentice 4 (also known as The Apprentice 11) is the eleventh installment of the reality game show Celebrity Apprentice, which premiered March 6, 2011.
+The Celebrity Apprentice 4 (also known as The Apprentice 11) is the eleventh installment of the reality game show The Celebrity Apprentice, which premiered March 6, 2011.
 Country music star John Rich was named the winner defeating actress Marlee Matlin.
 Lil Jon, La Toya Jackson, Gary Busey, and Lisa Rinna all returned for All-Star Celebrity Apprentice.
 Jackson and Busey placed twelfth and sixth, respectively, and both won $20,000 for their charities while Lil Jon and Rinna were both semifinalists placing third and fourth, respectively; Jon raised $160,000 and Rinna raised $504,500 resulting in her improving immensely from her first season.

 Candidates

 The candidates were divided into two teams, males versus females.
 The women named their team A.S.A.P., an acronym for Artists, Singers, Authors, and Professionals for a Purpose.
 The men named their team Backbone.

 Weekly results

 La Toya Jackson was originally fired in task eight, but was brought back into the competition during the boardroom of task nine.